Could Solar Have Reduced the Impact of the 2021 Texas Freeze?

 Infrastructure Unprepared for the Cold

-Texas’s infrastructure simply isn’t equipped to handle low temperatures.
-And because extreme wintry conditions are rare, utility companies have little incentive to outfit infrastructure for extended freezes.
+The Texas electric infrastructure simply isn’t equipped to handle low temperatures.
+And because extreme wintry conditions are rare, utility companies have little incentive to outfit infrastructure for long freezes.

-This made power plants unable to generate energy during the freeze, and transmission lines unable to, well, transmit it.
-As a result, Texas utilities were unable to distribute energy to communities.
+In short, power plants couldn’t generate enough energy during the freeze, and transmission lines couldn’t carry it.
+As a result, Texas utilities couldn’t distribute energy to communities.

 And considering that 51% of the state’s electricity comes from gas, millions of Texans lost power when the gas lines froze.